niteshrawat1995/cowin_tracker/readme.md

     $ source venv/bin/activate
 3. install requirements:
     $ pip install -r requirements.txt
-4. create a .env file using .env.sample and fill the creds
+4. create a .env file using .env.sample and fill the creds (Important: Need to setup account in twilio)
 5. update the script to add your PINCODE and run the script to check for any errors
     $ python cowin_tracker.py
 6. set the script to crontab